AsertCreator/wdOS/README.md

 **Q**: Can I make apps or drivers for this OS?<br/>
-**A**: Somewhat. wdOS is now has somewhat working Pillow Runtime, so you can embed and run primitive apps.
+**A**: Somewhat. wdOS now has somewhat working Pillow Runtime, so you can embed and run primitive apps.
 Finally it works!

 **Q**: Can I install system to drive?<br/>
 **A**: Nope.
 Kernel itself currently is not installable, beacuse Cosmos's implementation of CDFS is broken and systems based on it aren't able to read CDROM.

+### Credits

+Cosmos Project - Cosmos Contributors (2005-2023)<br/>
+ANTLR4 Runtime Libraries - © Copyright ANTLR (1992-2023)<br/>
+PrismOS API Library - © Copyleft Terminal.cs and contributors (2021-2023)

+> Personal names are hidden for privacy reasons

+<b>© Copyright AsertCreator 2023</b>